agenticplug.ai - Agentic Commerce Optimization company

 • ChatGPT uses Bing for web browsing when enabled and relies on training data when browsing is disabled.

-• Claude uses the Brave Search index for web retrieval rather than Google or Bing, which means sites indexed well by Brave may perform differently than those optimized purely for Google.
-Anthropic's Claude model also powers Yahoo Scout, extending its reach to Yahoo's 250 million monthly U.S. users.
+• Claude has, as of early 2026, drawn primarily on the Brave Search index for web retrieval rather than Google or Bing, which means sites indexed well by Brave may perform differently than those optimized purely for Google.
+Anthropic's Claude model also powers Yahoo Scout, extending its reach to Yahoo's reported U.S. audience of roughly 250 million monthly users.

-• Yahoo Scout is Yahoo's AI answer engine launched in January 2026, powered by Anthropic's Claude model and Microsoft's Bing grounding API.
+• Yahoo Scout, launched January 2026, is Yahoo's AI answer engine, powered by Anthropic's Claude model and Microsoft's Bing grounding API.
 It synthesizes responses from the open web, Yahoo's proprietary knowledge graph spanning over 1 billion entities, and Yahoo content across Mail, News, Finance, and Sports.

 • Perplexity performs live web retrieval for every query using a multi-layer reranking system that evaluates dozens of potential ranking signals.